quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part01_Intuitive_Proof.md

 ---

 #### Pigeonhole Principle Introduction
 Background context: The pigeonhole principle is a fundamental concept in combinatorics and discrete mathematics.
-It states that if \( n \) items are put into \( m \) containers, with \( n > m \), then at least one container must contain more than one item.
+It states that if $n $ items are put into$m $ containers, with$n > m$, then at least one container must contain more than one item.

 In the given text, the author discusses how to identify suitable "boxes" (containers) and "objects" for applying the pigeonhole principle.
 This example uses birthdays as objects and days of the year as boxes.
 :p How can we apply the pigeonhole principle to ensure that 901,640 people have the same birthday in the U.S.?